Tricentis/qTest.Integration.Pulse/parsers/README.md

 This parser consumes JSON results from the Cypress.io Mochawesome frameworks.
 Ship the consolidated 'report.json' file to this parser.

 ### JUnitXML.js
 This is a parser for JUnit XML result files.
-It may also support XUnit result files.
+It should also support XUnit, JBehave and JMeter result files.

 ### NUnitXML.js
 This parser is for NUnit XML result files.
 It reports tests at the method level, so there are no test steps.
 Failures are annotated and attached to the test runs in qTest.